 Before I begin this article, let me put out a disclaimer.

 Disclaimer: It is not humanly possible to describe everything that a certain South African-born Canadian-American gentleman called Elon Musk has and will accomplish in one article.
-Please do not expect to read everything that will ever be written about Mr. Musk in this one piece of attempted disquisition.
-Albeit, I will give it a shot.
+Please do not expect to read everything that will ever be written about Mr Musk in this one piece of attempted disquisition.
+Albeit, we will give it a shot.

 Elon R. Musk was born in Pretoria South Africa, and is a man who well and truly changing the world in a really (really read multiple times) big way.
 If you have been living under a rock for the past 2 decades and do not know who Elon Musk is, here are some useful facts to get you started.